PierreSenellart/provsql/doc/source/user/casestudy4.rst

 :sqlfunc:`union_tstzintervals` is a custom semiring evaluation that computes the *union of all temporal validity intervals* across the provenance circuit of a result row.
-Use it to reconstruct the full history of François Bayrou's
+Use it to reconstruct the full history of Jacques Chirac's
 positions:

 .. code-block:: postgresql